Before we begin

 In verse 19, the deity is "El Elyon."
 In verse 22, someone has inserted "Yhwh" before "El Elyon" – merging the two names into one compound phrase.

 The Samaritan Pentateuch and some Septuagint manuscripts omit "Yhwh" from verse 22.
 They read simply "El Elyon, Creator of heaven and earth" – matching verse 19.
-The insertion of Yhwh's name is visible because it creates a redundancy that the older witnesses do not contain.
+The insertion of Yhwh's name is visible because it creates a redundancy that the older manuscripts do not contain.

 The purpose is clear: a scribe added "Yhwh" to ensure that the reader would not distinguish El Elyon from Yhwh.
 The edit is small – one word – but it collapses the entire distinction between the Most High and the deity who received Israel as his portion.